-• Direct free kick from the position where the offence occurred \ (see page 3) or penalty kick
+Direct free kick from the position where the offence occurred (see Law 13 - Position of free kick) or penalty kick

-Outside his own penalty area, the goalkeeper has the same restrictions on handling the ball as does any other player.
+Outside his own penalty area, the goalkeeper has the same restrictions on handling the ball as any other player.
 Inside his own penalty area, the goalkeeper cannot be guilty of a handling offence incurring a direct free kick or any misconduct related to handling the ball.
-He can, however, be guilty of several offences that incur an indirect free kick.
+He can, however, be guilty of several handling offences that incur an indirect free kick.

-Offences by goalkeepers
+Offences committed by goalkeepers

-Goalkeepers are not permitted to keep possession of the ball in their hands for more than six seconds.
-The goalkeeper is considered to be in possession of the ball:
+A goalkeeper is not permitted to keep control of the ball in his hands for more than six seconds.
+A goalkeeper is considered to be in control of the ball:

-- while the ball is between his hands or between his hand and any surface (e.g., ground, own body) - while holding the ball in his outstretched open hand. - while in the act of bouncing it on the ground or tossing it into the air
+- while the ball is between his hands or between his hand and any surface (e.g. ground, own body) - while holding the ball in his outstretched open hand - while in the act of bouncing it on the ground or tossing it into the air